Skip to main content

 Main Institutions

+The AGIRE is in charge of integrated water resources management for the whole territory.
+AGIRE is coordinating the activities of the 5 Algerian river basin agencies (ABH).
 Drinking water supply in urban areas is provided by the Algérienne des Eaux (ADE) and sanitation is managed by the Office national de l’Assainissement (ONA: National Sanitation Office).
 In rural areas, drinking water and sanitation are the responsibility of local authorities, the wilaya's hydraulic directorate (DHW), under the administrative authority of the Wali.
 Irrigation is managed by the Office National de l'Irrigation et du Drainage (ONID: National Irrigation and Drainage Office).

 Furthermore, the Agence Nationale des Barrages et Transferts (ANBT: National Agency of Dams and Transfers) is in charge of implementing the plans and programs for the mobilisation and transfer of surface water resources and is the contracting authority for construction and renovation projects.